Chicken & Red Pepper Paella

 To make the "Sofrito", one of the most important parts of the Paella, first sweat the onion in the Paella Pan until soft.

-If you don't want to do this - try using a few tablespoons of our Natural Tomato Frito
+If you don't want to do this - try using a few tablespoons of our Tomato Frito

-Now add the hot stock to the paella pan to "deglaze" the pan and get all the cooking flavours off the bottom.
+Now add the stock to the paella pan to "deglaze" the pan and get all the cooking flavours off the bottom.
 Taste for seasoning.
 It needs to be quite well salted, but if using stock cubes, then you will probably not need any extra salt.
 Mix around in the pan.

-Then add the beans and bring to the boil and leave for several minutes for all the flavours to mix in with the stock.
+Bring to the boil and leave for several minutes for all the flavours to mix in with the stock.

 Now add the rice, mix around briefly and gently to try and even out the rice ensuring all the rice grains are under the surface of the liquid.
 DO NOT STIR the rice after this.

 After about 10 minutes the rice should start to appear though the liquid.
-Now turn down the heat and continue to simmer for about another 10 minutes until the rice starts to dry out.
+Now turn down the heat and continue to gentle simmer for about another 10 minutes until the rice starts to dry out.
 (If some rice starts to appear whilst other areas still have liquid you can carefully move some rice around the pan with the skimmer)

 Once most of the liquid has been absorbed, try the rice from under the top surface.
 It should be cooked "al dente" still with a slight nutty taste.